StarRocks/starrocks/docs/en/sql-reference/sql-functions/table-functions/files.md

 The format of the data file.
 Valid values: `parquet`, `orc`, and `csv`.

-You must set detailed options for specific specific data file formats.
+You must set detailed options for specific data file formats.

 #### CSV